albertodsandoval/albertodsandoval.github.io/_posts/2026-1-21-manga-on-kindle.md

 Note: You don't actually have to *use* the Kindle-Previewer app, you just need to have it downloaded.

 Once in KCC, make sure to select your eReader model.
-You can find the drop download *below* the **Add input file(s)** button.
+You can find the drop-down *below* the **Add input file(s)** button.

 If you want the full manga *Right-to-left* experience, make sure to check that box.
 I would also select Cropping mode in order to remove margins.
 Especially if your reader has a smaller screen.

 Now, select **Add input folder(s)** and find the folder for the series you want to convert.
 Then simply press **Convert**.
 After this, a file will be saved to the same folder that your manga files from HakuNeko were in.

 # Step 6: Download Calibre (optional)
-If you want to properly label your manga, and make it appear nice in your Kindle.
+If you want to properly label your manga, and make it appear nice in your Kindle, I would suggest installing Calibre.
 If not, KCC developers suggest you can just plug your Kindle into your computer and drag the file generate by KCC into the Kindle documents folder.
 And you are now finished!
 Your manga should be ready to read on your Kindle.

 If you want to go the Calibre route, download Calibre [here](https://calibre-ebook.com/download).